42fm/42fm/readme.md

 ## Contributing

 If you want to contribute feel free to open a pull request.
-Be sure to checkout to the `dev` branch before making a pull request.